 Every year, the National Basque Festival brings together Basque communities across North America to celebrate and share their heritage and culture.

-The only real connection to the North American Basque community that I personally have is an impossibly thin thread that runs from me through the amazing woman who taught me to ride horses to the Basque man she was married to for many years.
+My only real connection to the North American Basque community is an impossibly thin thread that runs from me through the amazing woman who taught me to ride horses to the Basque man she was married to for many years.

 Ever since that long-ago visit, I've had a mild fascination with the unique, mysterious Basque community.
 So when Mr B and I motored into Buffalo, Wyoming last summer for lunch and saw the "North American Basque Festival" banners hanging across Main Street, I was intrigued and excited to see what was happening.

 When I was doing research for this post, I tried to find out how approximately how many people of Basque heritage now live in North America, but reported numbers varied wildly - from less than 100,000 to over a million.
 What I can tell you is most Basques in North America are descended from 19th century emigrants, and large Basque communities can be found across the western United States and in some Canadian provinces.

 Basques began moving to Wyoming in the early 1900s to herd sheep, and the Buffalo continues to celebrate its long history with the Basque community.
 A small flock of bronze sheep and a bronze herding dog on Main Street remind visitors of Buffalo's long history with the Basque community.